-These Pecan Pie Cream Puffs are classic cream puffs with crisp brown sugar craquelin on top.
-They’re filled with honey pecan pie filling and bourbon whipped cream! *drools*
+These Pecan Pie Cream Puffs are classic cream puffs with crisp brown sugar craquelin on top, filled with honey pecan pie filling and bourbon whipped cream!
+These little gems are irresistible!

 Making Brown Sugar Craquelin

 First thing's first: you need to make the craquelin.
 I had never made this before this recipe, and now I don't know that I can ever go without!
 The craquelin is a butter/sugar/flour mixture that gets rolled thin, chilled, cut into rounds, and placed on top of your choux pastry before baking.
 The resulting cream puffs have a sweet, crispness to their tops, and they look magnificent, too. <3

 The craquelin gets rolled out between two layers of parchment paper.
 I used nonstick parchment, for obvious reasons.
 I use the same pre-cut parchment sheets to line my baking pans.
 If you’d like to get some for yourself, you can find them here.